Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 == Character Creation
-To create your fledgling Other character, you first choose your Kind, representing what variety of supernatural being you are.
-Once that is done, you populate five trait sets -- distinctions, attributes, roles, specialities, signature assets, and Spheres -- and assign a die rating to each trait in those sets.
+To create your neophyte mage character, you populate six trait sets -- distinctions, attributes, roles, specialities, signature assets, and Spheres -- and assign a die rating to each trait in those sets.

 For traits like roles, when making a new character, you are given an array of die ratings for each set -- such as #d10, #d8, #d6, #d6, #d4 -- and you assign one of these ratings to each trait in the set.
 So a character's roles might be #trait[Scholar #d6], #trait[Scoundrel #d4], #trait[Scout #d10], #trait[Soldier #d8], and #trait[Speaker #d6].